Songwriter

 Session Vocalist

-In 2025, Kav continues to work with Jazz/Neo Soul collective Zaska, led by composer Max Zaska.
-She and Zaska recently appeared on soul legend Omar’s new album, performing the track “Holding Onto Life” with Grammy-winning artist Ledisi.
-During the session, Omar remarked on how naturally Kav’s voice blended with his, a moment made all the more special because she had been singing along to his records since childhood.
+At home, Kav continues to work with Jazz/Neo Soul collective Zaska, led by composer Max Zaska.
+Kav and Zaska recently appeared on soul legend Omar’s new album, performing the track “Holding Onto Life” with Grammy award-winning artist Ledisi.

 Production and Composition

-After training in Music Production in Ireland’s Sound Training Centre and being mentored by Dr Isaac Gibson of SARC Belfast, Kav took to composing for interdisciplinary artistic works and producing her own music for commercial release.
+After training in Music Production in Ireland’s Sound Training Centre and a mentorship with Dr Isaac Gibson of SARC Belfast, Kav took to composing for interdisciplinary works and producing her own music.

 Since her first multidisciplinary development project in 2021, Kav has regularly collaborated with other artists such as Catherine Young Dance Company.
 Merging both composed vocal motifs, live band and rich vocal improvisations, enriching Catherine Young’s contemporary dance pieces laden with passion and meaning.